|Home About Doug|

 About Doug Alderson

 Doug Alderson's articles and photographs have been featured in Native Peoples, Wildlife Conservation, American Forests, Sea Kayaker, Sierra, Mother Earth News, Shaman's Drum, Campus Life, America, The St. Louis Post-Dispatch, the Florida Naturalist, Florida Sportsman, Tallahassee Magazine, Florida Wildlife and several others.
 He has won two national writing awards for his magazine features and several Florida writing competitions.

-In addition to newspaper and magazine articles, Doug has authored several books including Wild Florida Adventures, Simon's Wondrous Garden, The Great Florida Seminole Trail, Wild Florida Waters, Waters Less Traveled, The Ghost Orchid Ghost and Other Tales From the Swamp, The Vision Keepers: Walking For Native Americans and the Earth, New Dawn for the Kissimmee River, Encounters with Florida's Endangered Wildlife and Seminole Freedom.
+In addition to newspaper and magazine articles, Doug has authored several books including America's Alligator, A New Guide to Old Florida Attractions, Wild Florida Adventures, Simon's Wondrous Garden, The Great Florida Seminole Trail, Wild Florida Waters, Waters Less Traveled, The Ghost Orchid Ghost and Other Tales From the Swamp, The Vision Keepers: Walking For Native Americans and the Earth, New Dawn for the Kissimmee River, Encounters with Florida's Endangered Wildlife and Seminole Freedom.

 Doug is the former associate editor of Florida Wildlife magazine, and he edited A Florida Wildlife Anthology: 1947-2003.
 Doug has also worked as a lobbyist for several environmental groups and as a naturalist for the Tallahassee Museum of History and Natural Science.
-In between jobs, he has hiked the entire Appalachian Trail, coordinated a walk across the United States from coast to coast, and he has backpacked across Europe.
+In between jobs, he hiked the entire Appalachian Trail, coordinated a group walk across the United States, and he backpacked across Europe.

-He lives south of Tallahassee with his wife, Cyndi, and daughter, Cheyenne.
+He lives south of Tallahassee with his wife, Cyndi, and adult daughter, Cheyenne.

 Please enjoy Doug's website and use the link on the left side of this page if you would like to email him.